pforret/blog.splashing/_topic/city/casablanca.md

 ---
 # Casablanca

-Casablanca, also known in Arabic as Dar al-Bayda  is the largest city in Morocco and the country's  economic and business center.
-Located on the Atlantic coast of the Chaouia plain in the central-western part of Morocco, the city  has a population of about 3.71 million in the urban area, and over 4.27 million in the Greater  Casablanca, making it the most populous city in the Maghreb region, and the eighth-largest in the  Arab world.
-Casablanca is Morocco's chief port, with the Port of Casablanca being one of the largest artificial  ports in the world, and the second largest port in North Africa, after Tanger-Med .
+Casablanca, is the largest city in Morocco and the country's economic and business center.
+Located on the Atlantic coast of the Chaouia plain in the central-western part of Morocco, the city  has a population of about 3.71 million in the urban area, and over 4.27 million in Greater  Casablanca, making it the most populous city in the Maghreb region, and the eighth-largest in the  Arab world.
+Casablanca is Morocco's chief port, with the Port of Casablanca being one of the largest artificial  ports in Africa, and the third-largest port in North Africa, after Tanger-Med  and Port Said.
 Casablanca also hosts the primary naval base for the Royal Moroccan Navy.

 ## Unsplash photos